Have you heard about the famous goldfish-broccoli study?

 Of course, no personality assessment is completely accurate.
 And no quiz or framework can substitute for real connection and good listening.
 Some may feel that adapting our communication based on our impression of someone’s personality disingenuous or even manipulative.
 I’m a huge believer in authenticity and straightforwardness.
 But I’m also a believer in trying to give people what they feel they need, not what I assume they need.

-This holiday season, take note of the personalities and preferences of those around you.
+Take note of the personalities and preferences of those around you.
 How can this awareness help you avoid miscues, improve connection, and communicate more effectively?